IRL2/nanover-docs/source/concepts/base-protocol.rst

 .. code:: protobuf

     /* A general structure to represent a frame of a trajectory.
 It is similar in structure to the Google Struct message, representing dynamically typed objects and lists.
-However, as frame's often consist of large arrays of data of the same type, a set of arrays are also provided as specified in nanover/protocol/array.proto */ message FrameData {
+However, as frames often consist of large arrays of data of the same type, a set of arrays are also provided as specified in nanover/protocol/array.proto */ message FrameData {

       /* A standard key-value list of dynamically typed data */